China upbeat ahead of US trade talks, but differences large

 The ruling Communist Party is reluctant to give up initiatives it sees as a path to prosperity and global influence.

-China’s leaders have tried to defuse complaints by emphasizing the country’s potential as an export market.
-They have announced a series of regulatory changes over the past year to increase foreign access to their auto, finance and other industries.
+China’s leaders have tried to defuse complaints by emphasizing its potential as an export market.
+Over the past year, they’ve promised to increase foreign access to their auto, finance and other industries.

 Some Chinese officials suggest the technology initiatives might be opened to foreign companies.
 But they have given no details, leaving it unclear whether that will satisfy Washington.